m-kanuri/m-kanuri.github.io/MachineLearning/Unit11/README.md

 **Unit 11 Assignment**

-Read the Mayo 2017 article and then run the tutorial.
-Change the iteration number and learning_rate and observe how cost decreases.
+Run the model_Performance_Measurement.ipnyb file, change different parameters, and observe its impact on AUC and R2 errors.

 ### Code Files